trane-project/trane-music/README.md

 # trane-music

-This repository contains courses in music designed to be used with [Trane](https://github.com/trane-project/trane).
+This repository contains courses in general musicianship designed to be used with [Trane](https://github.com/trane-project/trane).
 It is in active development and new material is being added.

+Courses for specific instruments are not included in this repository so that it is easier to pick and choose which courses you want to use.

 ## Building